gasparka/thesis/docs/abstract.rst

 Lately the digital designs made have raised in complexity.
-There are now many open-source tools that enable fast construction in software domain, for example GNURadio and Pothos.
+There are now many open source tools that enable fast construction in software domain, for example GNURadio and Pothos.
 These tools provide users the simple way of connectin blocks togather and designing complex systems in this way.
 Downside of the software approach is that designs are slow to execute, for example the Wify core that cannot repsond to ACK packets in real life.
 There are works in progress on GPU accelerators but